ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 ### **Task 2A)** Compare messaging platforms

-Compare different messaging platforms; check online for official and research sources *what kind of information* WhatsApp, Signal, Telegram and Messenger collect about users.
+Compare different mobile messaging platforms; check online for official and research sources *what kind of information* WhatsApp, Signal, Telegram and Messenger collect about users.
 You can also compare additional services if you want to.
 To compare specifically mobile application privacy, Apple's Privacy Labels [^8] might be useful: